A/B Test

 What is an Enterprise Architecture Roadmap?
 An enterprise architecture roadmap is a strategic blueprint that communicates how a company’s IT plans will help the...

 What Is Enterprise Transformation?
 Enterprise transformation refers to a fundamental change in the way a business operates.
-This could include a change to an...
+Consequently, this could include a change to...

 An epic, like a theme, is typically a group of features or stories with a common strategic goal.
 Note that an epic is one...